haravindanjain/littlelemon/README.md

 # Little Lemon Restaurant Website

-A Django-based web application for the Little Lemon restaurant
+A Django-based web application for the Little Lemon restaurant and optional deployment of the app to Azure Kubernetes Services (AKS)

 ## Features